 Look Again: The day's most compelling images from around the globe

 Look Again is a daily series presenting the best photographs of the previous 24 hours, curated and written by Salon's writers and editors.
-It's a tradition at Tierpark Zoo in Berlin to feed the elephants Christmas trees that have been left unsold during the winter holidays.
+Pulik are rare Hungarian sheepdogs, and while look like moving mops, they have all the great sheepdog qualities, such as agility and loyalty.

 Start the conversation, or Read more at Salon.